Photovoltaic (PV) lighting as an emerging technology

-A decade ago, photovoltaic lighting options were either cumbersome commercial systems or small novelty items of little interest to the broader lighting market with very little regulation.
+A decade ago, photovoltaic (PV) lighting options were either cumbersome commercial systems or small novelty items of little interest to the broader lighting market with minimal regulation.
 Now, with new technologies demonstrating greatly enhanced energy efficiency, a market for viable and practical mid-sized PV lighting systems suitable for a wide variety of applications is growing.
-The emergence of these products combined with increased interest in solar and green energy is driving the need to create benchmarks for new PV lighting products in the marketplace.
+The emergence of these products combined with increased interest in solar and green energy drives the need to create benchmarks for new PV lighting products in the marketplace.

 - Pathway stake lights

 - Parking and area lighting

 UL recently announced the second edition of UL 8801, Outline of Investigation (OOI) to provide safety certification specifically for luminaires and their systems, plus Annex B to address output of power ports and to clarify the requirements for connecting a supplemental utility power source.

 PV lighting has applications in multiple segments in and related to the lighting industry, including: